Away With The Steiners

 Pulled over to look the view and check out some sheep on the road to Mount Cook.

-Where we stayed to do the Hooker Valley track with kids
+Where we stayed to do the Hooker Valley Track walk with kids

 TWIZEL: Lake Poaka Campsite (DOC Campsite)